tomphp/PhpBook/03-methodologies-techniques-and-tools.md

 $collection->incrementCounter();
 ```

-It looks ok and `$collection` is left in a valid state right, but is it always in a
+It looks OK and `$collection` is left in a valid state right, but is it always in a
 valid state?
 Look again:

 ```php